bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - Resource management is fulfilled via `Apache Mesos <http://mesos.apache.org/>`_ that allows to run the system at scale and to support different types of workloads.

-- To start applicable services in the Mesos cloud we use `Docker <http://mesos.apache.org/documentation/latest/docker-containerizer/>`_
+- To start applicable services in the Mesos we use `Docker <http://mesos.apache.org/documentation/latest/docker-containerizer/>`_

-- The support for Mesos containers and Docker is provided by `Marathon <https://mesosphere.github.io/marathon/>`_ that allows running long-life tasks as well.
+- `Marathon <https://mesosphere.github.io/marathon/>`_ allows running long-life tasks on Mesos.

-- For starting periodic tasks `Chronos <https://mesos.github.io/chronos/>`_ is used.

 - To perform leader election in case the currently leading Marathon instance fails `Apache Zookeeper <https://zookeeper.apache.org/>`_ is used.
 Zookeeper is also responsible for instance task synchronization for a Batch module.

-- For base service search `Mesos+Consul <https://github.com/CiscoCloud/mesos-consul>`_ is used.

 - Data sources for the platform are `Netty <https://netty.io/>`_ and `T-streams <https://t-streams.com>`_ libraries and `Apache Kafka <https://kafka.apache.org/>`_.
-For starting Kafka we use `Kafka on Mesos <https://github.com/mesos/kafka>`_.

-- The outcoming data are stored to Elasticsearch, JDBC or REST external storages.
+- The outcoming data are stored to Elasticsearch, JDBC-compatible or RESTful external storages.

 - We use `MongoDB <https://www.mongodb.com/>`_ as a document database that provides high performance and availability.
 All created platform entities (Providers, Services, Streams, Instances, etc.), as well as configurations are stored here.
-To start MongoDB in Mesos we use `MongoDB-Marathon Docker <https://hub.docker.com/r/tobilg/mongodb-marathon/>`_

-- For external access, a custom-container on `NGINX <https://www.nginx.com>`_ is used.

 The platform kernel is coded in Scala.